-- The overall review of the internal control opinion and framework evidence, including service assurance statements, the audit review of Corporate Governance, the Constitutional review, Performance reporting, Risk management arrangements and the individual audit and risk management assessments. - Review of the Effectiveness of Internal Audit. - The External Auditor's Annual Audit and Inspection Letter, service assessments and other associated reviews and ensuring that they are acted upon.
+- Publishing financial information and statements accurately and reliably. - Confirmation that resources are managed efficiently and effectively. - Overseeing and monitoring the Corporate Governance Local Code - Maintaining and updating the code if required by best practice - Reporting annually to members on performance and compliance with the code - The overall review of the internal control opinion and framework evidence, including service assurance statements, the audit review of Corporate Governance, Performance reporting, Risk management arrangements and the individual audit and risk management assessments. - Review of the Effectiveness of Internal Audit. - The External Auditor's Annual Audit and Inspection Letter, service assessments and other associated reviews and ensuring that they are acted upon.

-(d) All Directors have responsibility via a Service Assurance Statement to ensure that:
+(c) All Directors have responsibility via a Service Assurance Statement to ensure that:

 - Risks have been identified.
-They are recorded and monitored in accordance with the Councils Risk Management Strategy. - Staff are fully aware of the requirements of their job, and have access to the appropriate Council rules and policies to assist them. - Internal and External Audit reports and recommendations have been acted on. - Reports from other review agencies have been acted on. - Business arrangements are conducted in accordance with the law and proper standards. - Public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - The service has in place appropriate management and reporting arrangements to enable it to satisfy itself that its approach to Corporate Governance is both adequate and effective. - A statement of assurance that improvement plans exist to rectify any acknowledged deficiency.
+They are recorded and monitored in accordance with the Council's Risk Management Strategy. - Staff are fully aware of the requirements of their job, and have access to the appropriate Council rules and policies to assist them. - Internal and External Audit reports and recommendations have been acted on. - Reports from other review agencies have been acted on. - Business arrangements are conducted in accordance with the law and proper standards. - Public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - The service has in place appropriate management and reporting arrangements to enable it to satisfy itself that its approach to Corporate Governance is both adequate and effective. - A statement of assurance that improvement plans exist to rectify any acknowledged deficiency.

-(e) Solicitor to the Council has responsibility:
+(d) Solicitor to the Council has responsibility: